borismus/smus.com/posts/2011/multi-touch-browser-patch/index.md

-Multi-Touch for your Desktop Browser
+Multi-touch for your desktop browser
 ====================================
 categories: [web]
 posted: 2011-05-02